ColbyEcology/dispersing.github.io/_posts/2016-11-22-VerhulstPaper.md

 ---

 I was recently reading Verhulst's original paper in *Correspondance mathematique et physique, Vol. X* (1838), entitled *Notice sur la loi que la populations suit dans son accroissement*.
 Here's the link to the paper on the GoogleBooks site: [link](https://books.google.com/books?id=8GsEAAAAYAAJ&pg=PA113#v=onepage&q&f=false).
 In this paper, Verhulst first communicates the logistic equation.
 I referenced it to confirm that when he formulated the equation it did not include $$K$$, as often mis-cited in the ecological literature.
-In the paper below, Verhulst bridges Malthusian growth, $$m$$ with a second-order (and higher) parameter that retards growth, $$\varphi p$$.<sup>2</sup>
+In the paper below, Verhulst bridges Malthusian growth, $$m$$ with a second-order (and higher) parameter that retards growth, $$\varphi p$$.
+This is mostly from the Google book, Google Translate, and a translation by Vogels et al. (J. Biophys., 1975, v.
+3, 183–192).<sup>2</sup>

 <hr>

-It is know that the celebrated Malthus established as a principle that the human population tens to increase according to geometric progression, so as to double after a certain period of time, for example, every twenty-five years.
+It is know that the celebrated Malthus established as a principle that the human population tends to increase according to geometric progression, so as to double after a certain period of time, for example, every twenty-five years.
 This proposition is incontestable, if one neglects the ever increasing difficulty of procuring supplies when the population has acquired a certain degree of agglomeration, or the resources which the population uses in its growth, even when the society is still nascent, such as a greater division of labor, the existence of a regulation government and means of defense which insure the public tranquility, etc.

 In effect, *all things being equal in other respects*, if a thousand souls have become two thousand after twenty-five years, these two thousand will become four thousand after the same lapse of time.